|

 ARLUIN:

-Variant of Old Norman Herluin,
+Variant spelling of Norman French Herluin,

-ARMEN: Possibly a variant of German Armin,
+ARMEN: Possibly a variant

-ARMIN:
+ARMIN: German

 meaning "army man."